Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Easy_Peasy.md

 io.close()
 ```

 First, I get the encrypted flag.
-Then I cause a wrap aroung by keeping sending data until `KEY_LEN` bytes are sent.
+Then I cause a wrap aroung by keep sending data until `KEY_LEN` bytes are sent.
 Finally I send the encrypted flag to receive the plain text one.

-With `log_level` I change the verbosity.
+With `log_level` I change the verbosity of the script.
 When finished I set it to `warning` to minimize the output.

-Running the script (from my pwntools virtual environment) finally looks like this
+Running the script from my pwntools virtual environment finally looks like this
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Cryptography/Easy_Peasy]
 └─$ ~/python_venvs/pwntools/bin/python get_flag.py